OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Let's revisit the decompiled code from the UnCrackable App Level 1 and think about possible solutions.
 A good approach would be suspending the app in a state where the secret string is held in a variable in plain text so you can retrieve it.
 Unfortunately, you won't get that far unless you deal with the root/tampering detection first.

-Review the code and you'll see that the method <code>sg.vantagepoint.uncrackable1.MainActivity.a</code> displays the "This in unacceptable..." message box.
+Review the code and you'll see that the method `sg.vantagepoint.uncrackable1.MainActivity.a` displays the "This in unacceptable..." message box.
 This method creates an `AlertDialog` and sets a listener class for the `onClick` event.
 This class (named `b`) has a callback method will terminates the app once the user taps the “OK” button.
-To prevent the user from simply canceling the dialog, the <code>setCancelable</code> method is called.
+To prevent the user from simply canceling the dialog, the `setCancelable` method is called.

 ```java
   private void a(final String title) {